planosphere/PAGE/README.md

 Our curations were collected with a shiny app (will get its own repository soon).
 The curations are in tab delimited format.
 A perl script curations2ttl.pl transforms the tab-delimited curations from the shiny app into turtle format (ttl) following guidelines from [Open Biomedical Associations (OBAN)](https://github.com/EBISPOT/OBAN).
 Turtle format is a common format to store triples that are used to load into a triple store.

 We mapped all transciptomes we came across in our reading of the plananrian literature to the SMED300XXXXX transcripts (smed_20140614) and to the dd_g4 gene model transcripts (smest).
-This mapping was accomplised using our RosettaStone mapping code (will get its own repository soon).
+This mapping was performed using our RosettaStone mapping code (will get its own repository soon).
 The mappings were transformed into turtle format with a perl script, mappings2ttl.pl to be loaded into our triple store.

 ### transform curations into turtle format
 ```